By: William C. Head, Criminal Defense Attorney and ABA Board-Certified DUI Attorney

 Driver license suspension is one of the greatest concerns for all persons arrested for a DUI in Georgia.
 An arrested DUI driver is routinely asked to submit to post-arrest breath testing, blood testing, or urine testing.
 It is imperative that you know the qualifications for license reinstatement in Georgia.

 Giving any answer other than YES typically causes a DUI refusal to be written up by the arresting officer.
-This includes the detained DUI driver merely remaining silent, after being read the Georgia implied consent notice.
+This includes the detained DUI driver merely remaining silent, after being read Georgia implied consent notice.

 A suspended license in Georgia when resulting from an ALS suspension (administrative license suspension) could cause total loss of the right to drive in GA, under both OLD and NEW Georgia DUI law.
-However, beginning July 1, 2017, a DUI lawyers for DUI (within five years) is given a new option mentioned above: installation of an ignition interlock device (IID) for 1 year.
+However, beginning July 1, 2017, a lawyer for DUI (within five years) is given a new option mentioned above: installation of an ignition interlock device (IID) for 1 year.

 Under prior Georgia DUI laws pertaining to implied consent GA administrative license suspension “refusals,” no matter if a 2nd DUI in GA or a first DUI offense, the GA DDS license status for a DUI refusal triggered more punitive DUI penalties.
 This meant a “hard” suspension (no limited permit for ANY type of driving or license reinstatement).

 Now, a new option for interlock-restricted driving opens new doors for those facing a DUI refusal hard suspension.
 This option allows the accused drunk driver to FIGHT his or her criminal case, having to put an ignition interlock device on one vehicle, and driving only THAT vehicle.

-The GA driver license status with an IID attached for the full one-year suspension is a special “permit” that can be lost for several causes or events.
+The GA driver’s license status with an IID attached for the full one-year suspension is a special “permit” that can be lost for several causes or events.
 Thus, any person planning to opt for the IID must talk to a lawyer in Atlanta, to be certain to not allow any default to occur that would take away the IID permit and your right to drive.
 It is not a full license reinstatement.